 Welcome back to the second installment of my “Influences of Persona”-series.
 The last entry focused on JoJo’s Bizarre Adventure by Hirohiko Araki and you can find it here.
 This entry will take a look at how Twin Peaks influenced the Persona series.
-This article is in no way meant to be a criticism of either but a look at what made Persona what it is today: “a flagship brand for Sega.”
+This article is in no way meant to be a criticism of either but a look at what made Persona what it is today.
 Be warned though, this article will have plenty of spoilers for Twin Peaks and multiple entries in the Persona franchise.

 Twin Peaks is set in the eponymous American small town.
 It’s a quiet and peaceful place that is devestated by the death of homecoming queen, girlfriend of the captain of the football team and everybody’s darling Laura Palmer.
 Due to various circumstances, FBI Special Agent Dale Cooper is called in to investigate the Palmer case only to find out that the true culprit is not human at all but, in fact, an evil entity named BOB who possesses people in order to commit crimes.

 Based on this description alone it’s admittedly hard to see any resemblance to the Persona series.
 Once you actually watch the series, however, you’ll start to see that Twin Peaks influenced and continues to influence Persona in very meaningful ways.
 The most obvious influence Twin Peaks has had over Persona is, of course, the Red Room or Black Lodge, seen in the header picture above.
 The Red Room is a place between dream and reality in which a strange man speaking only in riddles houses.
 Sounds familiar?
 It definitely should, as legendary Megami Tensei-designer Kazuma Kaneko himself has stated in an interview that the Red Room inspired Persona’s Velvet Room:

 Interviewer: I also imagine the design of the Velvet Room is inspired by Twin Peaks, no?